AndrewCromar/Juicy-Player-Controller/Readme.md

 - [ ] Auto add components with required components.

 ## How To Use
+> [!NOTE]
-> There are two ways to download and use the package (.zip or .unityasset).
+> - There are two ways to download and use the package (.zip or .unityasset).
+> - These directions will be on the release also.
 ### .zip:
 1. Go to the latest release.
-     > These directions will be on the release also.
 3. Download the attached "zip" file.
 4. Extract it to you unity project's "Assets" folder.
 5. Import the unity Input System package.
 6. Drag and drop the "Juicy Player" prefab from "Assets/Juicy Player Controller/Prefab/Juicy Player.prefab" into your scene.
 7. Create layer "Ground".
-     > This can be customized later.
+(This can be customized later.)
 8. Assign the "Ground" layer to any gameobjects that will be walkable.
 9. Press the "Play" button and see as your fully custom Juicy Player is controllable.
 ### .unitypackage:
 1. Go to the latest release.
-     > These directions will be on the release also.
 3. Download the attached "unityasset" file.
 4. Dubble click it to import it to the unity editor.
 5. Import the unity Input System package from the package manager.
 6. Drag and drop the "Juicy Player" prefab from "Assets/Juicy Player Controller/Prefab/Juicy Player.prefab" into your scene.
 7. Create layer "Ground".
-     > This can be customized later.
+(This can be customized later.)
 8. Assign the "Ground" layer to any gameobjects that will be walkable.
 9. Press the "Play" button and see as your fully custom Juicy Player is controllable.